 Subtle Aromatherapy: Sandalwood is a meditation and visualization aid that quiets mental chatter.
 The essential oil is also useful for healing and has protective qualities.
 "One of [the oil's] greatest virtues lies in linking the Base with the Crown chakra."

-The Essential Guide to Aromatherapy and Vibrational Healing: Sandalwood induces a calm and quiet mind.
-The oil is useful for meditation and to help align mental processes toward self-improvement, self-actualization, and self-acceptance.
+The Essential Guide to Aromatherapy and Vibrational Healing: Sandalwood calms and quiets the mind.
+The oil is a meditation aide and help aligns mental processes to support self-improvement, self-actualization, and self-acceptance.
 This essential oil also helps align you with compassion, inner peace, tolerance, and love.

 Aromatherapy and Subtle Energy Techniques: Sandalwood grounds, calms, comforts, and supports healing on all levels.
 The oil is especially useful for the seventh (chakra) to encourage states of higher consciousness and spiritual development.